Seeker-JB/seeker-backend/README.md

 - 👤 Create User & Business Profiles
 - 📄 Build Portfolios (with templates)
 - 💼 Post & Manage Jobs
-- 📥 Apply to Jobs, ❤️ Like & 💬 Comment on posts
+- 📥 Apply to Jobs, ❤️ Like on posts
 - 🛡️ Admin panel for managing everything

 🛠 Tech Stack